What Is a Marketing Analyst? And How to Become One

 By synthesising findings, marketing analysts can recommend how a business should proceed with its marketing efforts.
 This can entail putting together reports, presentations, and other materials.

-Marketing analysts have much in common with other types of analysts—namely, they all deal with analysing and understanding data.
+Marketing analysts have much in common with other analysts—they all deal with analysing and understanding data.
 Here’s a look at what other similar roles do:

 Market research analyst: Though sometimes used interchangeably with marketing analyst, many companies consider market research analyst a distinct role.
-Market research analysts have a more narrow focus than marketing analysts, concentrating specifically (and perhaps unsurprisingly) on market research.
-This might mean understanding trends in specific markets, or predicting prices, wages, and other economic indicators.
-Market research analysts can support marketing teams, product teams, and other business-oriented teams.
+Market research analysts have a narrower focus than marketing analysts, concentrating specifically (and perhaps unsurprisingly) on market research.
+This might mean understanding specific market trends or predicting prices, wages, and other economic indicators.
+Market research analysts can support marketing, product, and other business-oriented teams.

 Data analyst: Data analysts have a broader focus than marketing analysts, and can work in many fields outside of marketing.
-They might work in finance, manufacturing, science, government, and many other fields.
-The exact content of what they analyse will depend on the field and position.
+They might work in finance, manufacturing, science, government, etc. The exact content they analyse will depend on the field and position.
 Because data analysts are less specialised than marketing analysts, data analyst positions often require less experience.

-Learn more about different types of careers in marketing and marketing analytics from Anke Audenaert, a marketing professional at Meta.

-Here are the three main categories of skills you’ll need to have to become a marketing analyst.
+Here are the three main categories of skills you’ll need to become a marketing analyst.

-Data analysis: Data analysis likely means using SQL—a common programming language used to communicate with database systems.
-You might also be asked to learn languages like Python or R. Make sure to know the basics of cleaning, sorting, and visualising data as well.
+Data analysis: Data analysis likely means using SQL—a common programming language to communicate with database systems.
+You might also be asked to learn languages like Python or R. Make sure to know the basics of cleaning, sorting, and visualising data.

-Marketing: Marketing is a broad subject that can include pricing strategy, social media management, sales analysis, and economic analysis.
-Knowing your way around marketing strategies will be the basics for this role.

 Project management: Marketing analysts can be tasked with leading complex efforts to work with data, sometimes across different teams.
 You won’t need to know the ins and outs of project management, but some experience with starting and leading projects can be helpful.